maxh/maxheinritz.com/_posts/2024-01-28-correctness.md

 tags: []
 ---

-The [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) is a framework for reasoning about the relationships between different testing strategies.
+The [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) is a framework for reasoning about the relationships among different testing strategies.
 The goal of most [0] tests is to ensure correctness.
 There are other, non-testing techniques for guaranteeing correctness.
 How do those relate to tests in the context of the pyramid framework?

 We can extend the pyramid to include all these techniques, forming a "correctness bucket list."
 It's not really a pyramid per se, but a list of techniques to consider as scale grows.